 Plymouth’s National Marine Aquarium is a good choice of attraction on a day trip to Plymouth, hosting over 400 species of marine life and a lovely cafe overlooking the sea.

-For the older ones, Plymouth is the perfect place for some major shopping.
+Plymouth is the perfect place for some major shopping for the older ones.
 Head to the Drake Circus shopping centre.
-When you’ve finished, you can go next door to the Barcode, a new 4D multiplex cinema complex with mini-golf and plenty of eateries.
+You can go next door to the Barcode, a new 4D multiplex cinema complex with mini-golf and plenty of eateries when you’ve finished.

 Day trips from Exeter | Seaside Escapes